daireto/sqlactive/docs/api/async-query.md

 async def one(scalar: bool = True) -> T | Row[tuple[Any, ...]]
 ```

-> Fetches one row or raises a `sqlalchemy.exc.NoResultFound` exception
-> if no results are found.
+> Fetch one row or raise an exception if no results are found.

 > If multiple results are found, it will raise a
 > `sqlalchemy.exc.MultipleResultsFound` exception.